nextgis/docs_ngweb/source/layers.rst

 SVG Marker Library
 ----------------------

 In Web GIS you can create SVG marker libraries to be displayed using QGIS styles of vector layers.
-To create a library, select SVG marker library in the Create Resource pane on the right (see :numref:`select_svg_lib`).
+To create a library, select SVG marker library in the Create Resource actions pane on the right (see :numref:`select_svg_lib`).

 .. figure:: _static/select_svg_lib_eng.png
    :name: select_svg_lib